Essential norms of pointwise multipliers in the non-algebraic setting: Toolbox

-Moreover, for a K{\" o}the space $X$ on $(\Omega,\Sigma,\mu)$ and a positive and locally integrable function $w \colon \Omega \rightarrow (0,\infty)$ (briefly, a {\it weight} on $\Omega$) by a {\it weighted K{\" o}the space $X(w)$} we will understand a vector space
+Moreover, for a K{\" o}the space $X$ on $(\Omega,\Sigma,\mu)$ and a positive and locally integrable function $w \colon \Omega \rightarrow \mathbb{R}$ (briefly, a {\bf weight} on $\Omega$) by a {\bf weighted K{\" o}the space $X(w)$} we will understand a vector space

 together with the norm $\norm{f}_{X(w)} \coloneqq \norm{fw}_X$.
 There should be no doubt that the space $X(w)$ is a K{\" o}the space itself.
-It is also clear that
+It is also clear that $X(w)^{\times} \equiv X^{\times}(1/w)$.

-We will say that a function, say $f$, in a K{\" o}the space $X$ is {\it order continuous} (or it has an {\it order continuous norm}) if for any sequence $\{f_n\}_{n=1}^\infty$ in $X$ with $0 \leqslant f_n \leqslant \abs{f}$ and $f_n \downarrow 0$ point-wise we have that $\norm{f_n}_X \downarrow 0$.
+We will say that a function, say $f$, in a K{\" o}the space $X$ is {\bf order continuous} (or it has an {\bf order continuous norm}) if for any sequence $\{f_n\}_{n=1}^\infty$ in $X$ with $0 \leqslant f_n \leqslant \abs{f}$ and $f_n \downarrow 0$ point-wise we have that $\norm{f_n}_X \downarrow 0$.
 By $X_o$ we denote the subspace of all order continuous elements of $X$.
-It turns out that $X_o$ is an {\it order ideal} in $X$, that is to say, $X_o$ is a closed linear subspace of $X$ with the ideal property\footnote{This means that if $f \in X_o$, $g \in X$ and $\abs{g(\omega)} \leqslant \abs{f(\omega)}$, then also $g \in X_o$.} (see \cite[Theorem~3.8, p.~16]{BS88}).
-Whenever $X = X_o$, that is, every element of $X$ is order continuous, the space $X$ is said to be {\it order continuous} (pedantically, {\it $\sigma$-order continuous}) In this situation, we will occasionally write $X \in (OC)$.
-Notice that this is in fact equivalent to the separability of $X$ (see \cite[Theorem~5.5, p.~27]{BS88}).
-In general, we refer to \cite{Wn99} for much more information about order continuity property.
-Let's add that we have two useful characterizations: \begin{itemize}[leftmargin=0.5cm] \item The dual space $X^*$ of a K{\" o}the space $X$ can be naturally identified with the the K{\" o}the dual space $X^{\times}$ if, and only if, the space $X$ is order continuous (see \cite[Corollary~4.3, p.~23]{BS88}); \item A K{\" o}the space $X$ with the Fatou property is reflexive if, and only if, the space $X$ itself and its K{\" o}the dual $X^{\times}$ are both order continuous (see \cite[Corollary~4.4, p.~23]{BS88}). \end{itemize} In practice, it is also useful to observe that a function $f$ in a K{\" o}the space $X$ is order continuous if, and only if, $\lim_{n \rightarrow 0} \norm{f\chi_{\sigma_n}}_X = 0$ for every decreasing sequence $\{\sigma_n\}_{n=1}^{\infty}$ of measurable sets with the intersection of measure zero (cf. \cite[Proposition~3.5, p.~15]{BS88}).
-Consequently, in the particular case when $X$ is a K{\" o}the sequence space, a sequence $x = \{x_n\}_{n=1}^{\infty}$ from $X$ is order continuous if, and only if, $\lim_{n \rightarrow \infty} \norm{x\chi_{\{n,n+1,...\}}}_X = 0$.
+It turns out that $X_o$ is an {\bf order ideal} in $X$, that is to say, $X_o$ is a closed linear subspace of $X$ with the ideal property\footnote{This means that if $f \in X_o$, $g \in X$ and $\abs{g(\omega)} \leqslant \abs{f(\omega)}$, then also $g \in X_o$.} (see \cite[Theorem~3.8, p.~16]{BS88}).
+Whenever $X = X_o$, that is, every element of $X$ is order continuous, the space $X$ is said to be {\bf order continuous} (pedantically, {\bf $\sigma$-order continuous}).
+Notice that this fact is equivalent to the separability of the space $X$ (see \cite[Theorem~5.5, p.~27]{BS88}).